 - Premium Vinyl (permanent and removable) can be layered upon each other or used as a base layer.

-- Glitter Vinyl can only be used as a top layer.
+- Glitter Vinyl or other specialty vinyl should only be used as a top layer.

 Basically, if the vinyl has a smooth surface it can be layered upon.
 If it has a rough surface it can only be used as a top layer.